codeforamerica/textizen/README.md

 [tracker]: http://stats.codeforamerica.org/projects/textizen

 ## Changelog

-5/31/12 v0.1.0 now pushed!
+6/15/12 v0.1.1 pushed with bugfixes for csv export and poll viewing 5/31/12 v0.1.0 now pushed!
 Ready for our first pilot with the Philadelphia City Planning Commission.
 Look for launch announcements coming shortly...